leapdao/docs/docs/recipes/bridge.md

 ## Exit

-To exit your tokens back to the root chain you need to call `startExit` function of the ExitHandler contract.
+To exit your tokens back to the root chain you need to call the `startExit` function of the ExitHandler contract.

 The call is tricky.
 You will need to supply: